What is Hay Fever?

 An allergic reaction means the immune system treats a harmless substance as if it is dangerous, and launches an ‘attack’.
 The nasal passages become inflamed and more mucus is produced.

-Ask Your Chiropractor About Supplements and Other Options to Treat Hay Fever
+Supplements and Other Options to Treat Hay Fever

-- If it's not possible to avoid your allergy triggers, supplements and other over the counter natural options can be helpful.
-Available options include nasal sprays, tablets—and eye drops.
+If it’s not possible to avoid your allergy triggers, supplements and other over the counter natural options can be helpful.
+Available options include nasal sprays, tablets and eye drops.
 Read labels carefully and take all supplements as directed.

 Magnesium